Ganiu Ogungbe

-Ganiu Atanda Ogungbe (born 1 December 1992) is a Nigerian professional footballer who plays as a centre back and defensive midfielder.
+Ganiu Atanda Ogungbe (born 1 December 1992) is a Nigerian professional footballer who played last as a centre back or defensive midfielder for Tartu JK Tammeka of Estonian Meistriliiga.

 Club career

 Trials in Netherlands

 After U-20 World Cup Ogungbe was invited for a trial in Vitesse, Netherlands.
 He played a friendly game against AGOVV Apeldoorn and Vitesse was impressed with the player.
 Also at the time in Vitesse, Chelsea club who has great partnership with Vitesse was interested in the player and could have signed him but for financial reasons the deal did not go through.

 Omonia

 Ogungbe signed a three-year contract with Cyprus First Division team AC Omonia in summer 2013 after successful trial with the Cypriot team.

 Ethnikos Achna

 After contract renewal negotiations with AC Omonia did not succeed, Ogungbe signed a contract with Ethnikos Achna.
 In the 2014–15 season he scored five goals.

 Ogungbe signed a new one-year contract with Ethnikos Achna in July 2015.
 For the second season Ogungbe managed to repeat the five goals of last season.